You can use Quotient’s SDK to log inputs and outputs from your retrieval or search-augmented AI applications.

 You can also use the asynchronous Python client to log data and retrieve logs.

-from quotientai import AsyncQuotientAI
+from quotientai import AsyncQuotientAI, DetectionType

 quotient = AsyncQuotientAI(api_key="your-quotient-api-key")